azuyalabs/yasumi/README.md

 Yasumi
 ==========

-Yasumi (Japanese for Holiday) is an easy PHP library to help you calculate the dates and names of holidays and other special celebrations from various countries/states.
+Yasumi (Japanese for 'Holiday') is an easy PHP library to help you calculate the dates and names of holidays and other special celebrations from various countries/states.
 Many services exist on the internet that provide holidays, however are either not free or offer only limited information.
 In addition, no complete PHP library seems to exist today that covers a wide range of holidays and countries, except maybe PEAR's Date_Holidays which unfortunately hasn't been